C-Otto/BitBook/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Thank you for suggesting an idea, I value your feedback.
+Please let me know how BitBook can help you!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]